trinitystake/website/docs/monitoring/node/revenues.md

 This makes **Sentinel a revenue generating ecosystem**.

-Nodes will initially receive $7.5 per month in dVPN which will be paid out every hour.
+Nodes will receive $5 per month in dVPN which will be paid out every hour.
 In the future dVPN/USD price calculation will be readjusted every 1 hour using an on-chain oracle.

 This will create a market for using a dVPN and strike a balance between the quality/performance of a node vs the price set by the owner.
 Setting the price too high will get you less customers and setting it too low will cut some of your profits.